LIMESTONE COUNTY FAIR & YOUTH LIVESTOCK SHOW

 4. No claim for injury to any person or property shall ever be asserted nor suit instituted or maintained against the Limestone County Fair Association, its officers or agents by or on behalf of any persons exhibiting at the Limestone County Fair & Youth Livestock Show.
 The Limestone County Fair Association shall not be held responsible for any injury or damage to property or persons attending or exhibiting at the Limestone County Fair & Youth Livestock Show.

-5. JUNIOR (3rd-7th) & SENIOR (8th-12th) EXHIBITORS MUST BE A 4-H OR FFA MEMBER.
-PEE-WEE (K-2nd) EXHIBITORS HAVE TO BE INVOLVED IN 4-H OR FFA AND ATTEND THREE (3) MEETINGS.
-Pee-Wee (K-2nd) are eligible to show and will be supervised by a designated Superintendent.
+5. JUNIOR (4th-8th) & SENIOR (9th-12th) EXHIBITORS MUST BE A 4-H OR FFA MEMBER.
+PEE-WEE (K-3rd).
+EXHIBITORS HAVE TO BE INVOLVED IN 4-H OR FFA AND HAVE ATTEND THREE (3) MEETINGS.
+Pee-Wee (K-3rd) are eligible to show and will be supervised by a designated Superintendent.
 ALLexhibitors must permanently reside in Limestone County and/or be enrolled in a Limestone County school, grades K-12.
-4-H & FFA membership must be achieved by 10/19/19.
-Limestone County Fair Association will allow a 2-week grace period with an ending date of 11/01/2020.
-Members must be in good standing by attending at least 3 meetings or sanctioned events in their enrolled chapter, prior to the 2021 Fair.
+4-H & FFA membership must be achieved by 10/31/23.
+Members must be in good standing by attending at least 3 meetings or sanctioned events in their enrolled chapter, prior to the 2024 Fair.
 Verification will be by official sign-in sheet.

-7. Exhibitors may validate as many projects as they desire to own and care for, but may only show 2 animals per division.
+7. Exhibitors may validate as many projects as they desire to own and care for; however, may only show 2 animals per division.
 (Refer to General Rule #14).

 9. Market and breeding animals can be validated by family name instead of individual exhibitor’s name.
-All eligible exhibitors in the family must be listed on the entry card at time of validation with primary exhibitor listed first; The exhibitor must declare the animals they will show at the time of check-in.
+All eligible exhibitors in the family must be listed in FairEntry.com at time of validation with primary exhibitor listed first; The exhibitor must declare the animals they will show at the time of check-in at the fair.

 10. All projects must be owned, in the possession of the exhibitor and fed by the exhibitor during the feeding period.
 No other individual will care for the animal during the feeding period.